DallanQ/lotr_journeys_in_middle_earth/QA.md

 [using-prepared-cards](https://boardgamegeek.com/thread/2767678/using-prepared-cards)

 > When I have a card prepared, do I have to discard it when played?
 Or do I discard it only when it tells me to?
 > A) Hunter 6 - Quick Snare "Tactic - Before you Strike with this skill, add stun to the attack.
 Strike 1" Always keep prepared?
 Don't discard at all?
 > B) Burglar 1 - Self Sufficient (top part) "When you test, if there are no nearby heroes, you may convert 2 inspiration to 1 success. (bottom part) Hide (After you test, discard to become hidden.)"
 Top part keep prepared?
 Only discard if I do the bottom part?

 You discard when the card specifically tells you to do so, or when you're using the card to perform a keyword whose instructions specifically tell you to discard the card.
+Strike is an example; here are the rules for that keyword: "Strike X: During your attack test, you may discard a card that has the “Strike X” keyword to add X hits to the attack."

 For Self-Sufficient, it's exactly like you think.
 The effect is persistent and you can keep using the top part so long as you meet the conditions.
 Only the bottom part discards.